The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 Address – Acapulco 51, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX Google Map

-Coffee lovers and experts will love this place where you can taste many types of cafes done with many different methods.
+Coffee lovers and experts will love this place, where you can taste many types of coffee made with many different methods.

-The place is tiny but it’s nicely decorated a offers a cozy ambiance.
+The place is tiny, but it’s nicely decorated and offers a cozy ambiance.

 Opening hours – from 12 to 8